-The Medium Term Financial Plan, which details the needs analysis of how we currently spend our money and proposed changes in how services are delivered, has been updated and will be considered by the Orkney IJB in June 2022.
+The Medium Term Financial Plan, which details the needs analysis of how we currently spend our money and proposed changes in how services are delivered, has been updated and was approved by the Orkney IJB in June 2022.

-The Strategic Plan 2022 - 2025 will be considered by the Orkney IJB in June 2022.
+The Strategic Plan 2022 - 2025 was approved by the Orkney IJB in June 2022.
 This Plan sets out the detail of how the vision and strategic objectives are to be achieved over the lifetime of the Plan.